 Ministry studies students develop teaching skills and an in-depth understanding of the bible and religious figures as they are prepared for work in support ministries.
 Besides general education studies, students may study topics including:

 Career Outlook and Salary Information

 Upon completion of a ministry bachelor's degree program, graduates may pursue positions in a variety of leadership roles.
 Programs usually don't prepare students for work as the main pastor of a church, but graduates may take roles such as missionary, youth pastor or children's church leader.

-According to the U.S. Bureau of Labor Statistics (BLS), directors of religious activities and education, including youth pastors and children's ministers, earned a median annual salary of $38,780 as of May 2015.
-The number of available jobs in this field is expected to grow 4% during the 2014-2024 decade, which is slower than average.
+According to the U.S. Bureau of Labor Statistics (BLS), directors of religious activities and education, including youth pastors and children's ministers, earned a median annual salary of $40,810 as of May 2018.
+The number of available jobs in this field is expected to grow 5% during the 2018-2028 decade, which is as fast as the average.

 Continuing Education Information

 Graduates of a bachelor's program may decide to continue their education in graduate ministry programs or complete training at a seminary.
 Students may choose to study in areas including ministry, divinity, missionary leadership or theology while in a graduate program.
 Graduate programs can help individuals to develop further leadership skills and to refine their knowledge of biblical studies.

 For students interested in support ministries rather than ordination, a BA in applied ministry is one avenue to achieve this.
 After graduation, students can go on to pursue graduate degrees or enter a seminary.